confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 ## Explanation

-In this solution we'll build up a query that can take a stream of messages and assemble them into a thread of conversations for analysis.
+This solution builds up a query that can take a stream of messages and assemble them into a thread of conversations for analysis.

-## Tracking Connections
+### Tracking Connections

 If you look at those `messages`, it's clear there are a lot of hellos bouncing around, but beyond that it's hard to see any patterns.
 Let's